DiCaprio in Gatsby’s Iconic White Suit

 How to Get the Look

-- Single-breasted jacket with peak lapels, 3-button front, welted breast pocket, slanted flapped hip pockets, 4-button cuffs, and long single rear vent
+- Single-breasted 3-button jacket with peak lapels, welted breast pocket, slanted flapped hip pockets, 4-button cuffs, and long single rear vent

 - Flat front high-rise trousers with slanted front pockets and plain-hemmed bottoms

-- Tobacco brown linen herringbone single-breasted vest with notched bottom
+- Tobacco brown linen herringbone single-breasted waistcoat with notched bottom

 - Blue-gray “sheen” silk shirt with long collar, front placket, and single cuffs